IELTS Cue Card Sample 7 - A childhood memory

-5. The first day you went to a museum, art show.
+5. The first day you went to a museum, art show or so on.

-6. The first time you won a sports/ quick competition.
+6. The first time you won a sports or quiz competition.

-7. The first day you came to stay at your school boarding and left home.
+7. The time when you left home to stay at your school hostel.

-8. The first time you were successful in swimming, ride a bicycle, car.
+8. The first time you successfully swam in a river, rode a bicycle or did drive a car.

-9. An outstanding performance in arts, music or exam.
+9. Outstanding performance in arts, music or exam.

-If you want to talk about some negative experience or memory of your childhood you can pick one of the following topics as well:
+If you want to talk about a negative experience or memory of your childhood you can pick one of the following topics as well: